-"Cloning" a workspace makes you the owner, and allows you to experiment with code and data in your own copy of a workspace without running the risk of affecting a group workspace.
-Cloning is useful if you want to run computations in a shared workspace where you only have "read access."
-Cloning creates a completely independent copy of the workspace in which you are the owner and sole user (until you choose to "share" your "clone" with someone else).
+Cloning a workspace makes another copy of the workspace under your own billing.
+Cloning creates a completely independent copy of the workspace in which you are the owner and sole user (until you choose to "share" your copy with someone else).
+You can experiment with code and data in your copy without running the risk of affecting a group workspace.
+Cloning is useful if you want to run computations in a workspace where you only have "read access."
 Cloning a Featured Workspace that covers the research tasks you want to do, for example, is one way to jump into using Terra (without writing your own scripts or notebooks).

-Click on the three vertical dots on the top right of your workspace Dashboard (see screenshot below).
+Click on the three vertical dots on the top right of your workspace Dashboard page.

-Click on the three vertical dots at the lower right of the card of the workspace you want to clone:
+1.2.
+Click on the three vertical dots at the lower right of the card of the workspace you want to clone.

-Type in your new workspace name, choose a billing project, then click " Clone workspace ."
+2.2.
+Type in your new workspace name, choose a billing project, and enter an Authorization Domain (if needed).

 You should see the newly cloned workspace in the "My Workspaces" section of the Workspaces page immediately.